×

 When we asked expats what advice they would give a foreigner before buying a property in the United States, they said:

 "Before buying property in the United States, it is important to research the state's laws regarding real estate transactions and different types of ownership.
 It is important to get a thorough understanding of the zoning regulations for the area you are buying, as well as checking for any potential legal restrictions that may affect any renovation or building work you plan to do.
 It is also important to check for any possible environmental issues that may be associated with the property, such as flooding or soil contamination.
 It is important to ensure that any contract you enter into is legally sound and that it includes all the pertinent information, such as the purchase price, inclusions, and conditions.
-Lastly, it is essential to obtain proper legal advice prior to signing any contract, to ensure all of your legal rights are being safeguarded," wrote one expat who made the move to United States.
+Lastly, it is essential to obtain proper legal advice prior to signing any contract, to ensure all of your legal rights are being safeguarded," explained one expat in United States.

 Are foreigners allowed to own property in the United States?